|

 Number Still Airworthy: One in civilian

-Active service in Germany, Japan, Greece, Turkey and South Korea.
+Recent active service in the USA, Germany, Japan, Greece, Turkey and South Korea.

 Links: